CodingItWrong/reactnativetesting.io/docs/e2e/external-services.md

 ## Faking External Services

 We don't need to rely on any special libraries to fake external connections; it's easy to write ourselves.

-To create a fake, we just create functions or objects that expose the same interface to the rest of the app, but use hard-coded in-memory data instead.
+As an additional benefit, this approach nudges our app to be less coupled to specifics of third-party libraries.
+Let's see how.

 Say our app has an `api.js` file that configures an instance of [Axios][axios], a popular HTTP client: